 McVitie's biscuits have been popular in Britain since the nineteenth century.
 I've loved the company's digestive biscuits and Jaffa cakes since my childhood.
 The digestives are semi-sweet and crumbly.
 Their wholemeal flour component gives them a distinctive taste.
 The Jaffa cakes consist of three layers—a chocolate topping, orange flavoured jelly, and a layer of sponge.
 According to an interesting court case, the delicious treats are indeed cakes.
-To me they seem half way between biscuits and cakes, though.
+To me, they seem half way between biscuits and cakes.

 McVitie's products are available in some stores in North America, but they may be hard to find.
-They can also be ordered online.
-Some translations may be useful for North Americans when they're reading about the products.
-For example, a biscuit is the same thing as a cookie and wholemeal flour is the same as whole wheat flour.
+Fortunately, they can be ordered online.
+Two translations may be useful for North Americans when they're reading the information about the products given below.
+A biscuit is the same thing as a cookie and wholemeal flour is the same as whole wheat flour.

-Robert McVitie was the founder of the company known today as McVitie's (spelled with the apostrophe, according to the company's website).
+Robert McVitie was the founder of the company known today as McVitie's (spelled with the apostrophe, according to the company's website and the imprint on the biscuits).
 He was born in Scotland in 1809 and became a baker.
 In 1830, Robert and his father opened a provision shop in Edinburgh.
 The shop did so well that others were opened.
 When Robert died he left his business to his son, who continued to expand it.

 The first biscuit factory was opened in 1888 after it became obvious that baking in shops was no longer sufficient to meet the demand.
 Additional factories were opened later.